-g) Instructor's Office:
+h) Instructor's Office:

-Locate next to the gymnasium with windows allowing direct supervision of the gym.
+Locate next to the gymnasium(s) with windows allowing direct supervision of the gym(s).
 Locate door to office off access corridor to the gym.
 Provide a visual connection to the corridor for supervision by means of a window in the door or wall.

-h) Gym Storage:
+i) Gym Storage: